 - unavailable_after:[date] — Allows you to specify the exact time and date you want to stop crawling and indexing of this page.

 There are various reasons you might use a robots meta tag.
 You might input the "nofollow" command, for instance, if your web page has a comments section.
 Since you can't control which links are posted by readers in the comments section (which could be off-topic to your page's content), it might be smart to tell search engines not to follow those links.

-Alternatively, "noindex" is a popular tag for a few reasons -- for instance, let's say you're planning to launch a website redesign, but want to test the redesign on a development server that lives in a subdomain on your website.
+Alternatively, "noindex" is a popular tag for a few reasons.
+Let's say you're planning to launch a website redesign, but you want to test the redesign on a development server that lives in a subdomain on your website.
 You'll want to use the "noindex" tag to ensure Google won't release the site in search before it's ready.

 To incorporate a robots meta directive, input this code into your HTML:

 Title tags help readers initially understand what your content is about, and they are also a major factor in helping search engines understand your content's subject matter.
 Additionally, a title tag can ensure consistency, since the title tag will show up on your web page, on the web browser, and in social networks.